24

 Dry white wines:

-Pape Clement followed in Domaine de Chevalier's tracks with equally impressive wine, although more oaky and modern.
+Pape Clement followed in Domaine de Chevalier's tracks with an equally impressive wine, although more oaky and modern.
 94-95p.

 Olivier did everything right and came up with great effort, not unlike Haut Bergey and La Louviere.
 Less intense.
 92p.

-Ferrande, Larrivet Haut Brion, Picque Caillou and Smith Haut Lafitte showed fine, ripe fruit, fine aromas of acacia flower, pear and pineapple, fine concentration on the palate, balance and smooth aftertaste.
+Ferrande, Larrivet Haut Brion, Picque Caillou, and Smith Haut Lafitte showed fine, ripe fruit, fine aromas of acacia flower, pear, and pineapple, fine concentration on the palate, balance, and smooth aftertaste.
 Seductive wines.
 91p.

 MÉDOC

-La Tour de By did also stunningly in 2009.
+La Tour de By also did stunningly in 2009.
 Same style as Greysac but less aromatic and less concentrated.
 90p.

 OK wine: Goulée.
 87p